23 Feb, 2026

-The educational gaming market (which includes civic and political games) is expected to reach $50 billion globally by 2030.
-Political games are becoming more popular and finding their place in the market.
-Due to the increased demand for civic literacy.
-At least 10 new political simulation games will be released annually by 2027, covering both domestic and international politics.
+The educational gaming market, which includes civic and political games, is expected to reach $50 billion globally by 2030.
+Political games are growing in popularity, driven by increased demand for civic literacy.
+By 2027, at least 10 new political simulation games are expected to be released annually, covering both domestic and international political scenarios.

-The world’s democracies face overload challenges: growing misinformation, political apathy, and so much more.
-At this juncture, digital tools come into play: they are reinventing civic learning.
-Perhaps one of the most unexpected methods emerging from the many new innovative strategies is that of political games.
+The world’s democracies face overload challenges: growing misinformation, political apathy, and much more.
+At this juncture, digital tools come into play, reinventing civic learning.
+Perhaps one of the most unexpected methods emerging from the many innovative strategies is that of political games.
 Can political games educate voters?
-They are not used solely for entertainment anymore; they have been remodified to educate audiences about governance, policy-making, and real-life political consequences attendant to certain actors or phenomena.
+They are not used solely for entertainment anymore; they have been reimagined to educate audiences about governance, policy-making, and the real-life political consequences attendant to certain actors or phenomena.

 So the question is, can political games educate voters?
 In this blog, we will guide you step by step on what makes these games educational and why they matter.